tfarray/OpenApi-To-PowerShell/README.md

 # This project is still at an early stage
 At the moment, this project will create all the functions required to convert open API projects to a list of powershell commands.
-* YES : This is not perfect, and you may encounter bug
-* YES : This does not yet automatically create module files, but just a .ps1 file which needs to be incorporated to a module
-* YES : There is not yet the invoke-PROJECT commands
+There is already a list of improvements that I can think of :
+* So many different OpenApi specifications, some may not yet be implemented
-* YES : The help file is not yet generated, but this might come
+* No help file generated, but this might come

 # Examples :